Surface Transportation Board.

 Number of Respondents: Seven.

-Estimated Time per Response: No more than 800 hours.
+Estimated Time per Response: No more than 250 hours.
 This estimate includes time spent reviewing instructions; searching existing data sources; gathering and maintaining the data needed; completing and reviewing the collection of information; and converting the data from the carrier's individual accounting system to the Board's Uniform System of Accounts, which ensures that the information will be presented in a consistent format across all reporting railroads.
-See 49 U.S.C.
-11141-43, 11161-64; 49 CFR 1200-1201.
+In prior years, the estimate was higher, but many of these functions have become automated and more routine through the respondents' software programming.
+Thus, the time per response has been reduced, with additional technological efficiencies anticipated in the future.

 Frequency of Response: Annual.